-4 The payment of future distribution on FSCO's common shares is subject to the discretion of FSCO's board of directors and applicable legal restrictions and, therefore, there can be no assurance as to the amount or timing of any such future distribution.
+The payment of future distribution on FSCO's common stock is subject to the discretion of FSCO's board of directors and applicable legal restrictions and, therefore, there can be no assurance as to the amount or timing of any such future distribution.
+Past performance is not indicative of future results.